EEM0N/custom-scheduler-in-kubernetes/README.md

 Below are the actual command outputs to ensure the custom scheduler is running correctly and the cluster is operational.

-### Checking Node Status

-Run the following command to check the status of the nodes in the cluster:

 ```bash
 vagrant@master-node:~/custom-scheduler-in-kubernetes$ kubectl get nodes -o wide